rayony/excel-macro/README.md

 2. Consolidate Worksheets / Merging TabPages (to be uploaded)

-3. Send as Email, via Lotus Note (avaliable)
+3. Send as Email, via Lotus Note

 4. Auto Filter and Split into New Workbooks by Filter (to be uploaded)

-5. Counting Distinct Period (avaliable)
+5. Counting Distinct Period